Inspiring the Next Generation with Arduino Alvik

 A don't touch warning on an educational robot for children?

-The Arduino Alvik has Sensors
+The Arduino Alvik is Equipped with Advanced Sensors

 i2c connectors